 However, competition is stiff, and it is more the norm to receive a rejection rather than acceptance.
 Yet, there are key ways to apply for art funding.
 This article will show you how to apply for an art grant and increase your chances for success.

 - Have a Clear Goal

 - Identify your objectives.
-Are you seeking time, money, space?
-Do you need money for travel, research, production or do you need a specific project funded?
+Are you seeking time, money, or space?
+Do you need money for travel, research, and production, or do you need a specific project funded?

 - Research Funding Sources